meghanaraobn/dynamic-topic-generation-llama3/README.md

 # Dynamic Topic Generation using Llama 3
 Dynamic topic generation is the process of automatically identifying and categorizing the main themes or subjects within a collection of text data.
-Unlike traditional methods that rely on predefined categories, dynamic topic generation adapts to the content being analyzed, allowing topics to vary based on the unique characteristics of the texts.
+Unlike traditional methods that rely on predefined categories, dynamic topic generation adapts to the content being analyzed, allowing topics to vary based on the unique characteristics of the texts   .

 ### Why Llama 3?
 <img src="https://github.com/meghanaraobn/SUMM-AI-TASK/assets/76180138/675b0481-ae76-48bf-8936-6e99c253356c" width="20%" height="15%" align="right" />